 Protect your vehicle from gas theft

-- Always park in well-lit, well-traveled locations.
+- Park in well-lit, well-traveled locations.

 - Position your vehicle so the fuel door is seen from a main road.